ZetaRift/PinchyBot-3/README.md

 "FontSize" Integer: Font size for the bot's text

 "Greet" Bool: For the bot to greet a joining user, true will greet users, false will omit greets

+# Modules
+The modules are maintained as well

+To use the 'wz' command, an API key is required (Look at mod/wz.py)